ZoomInfo

 The platform integrates with your CRM to keep all activity synced.
 When a prospect replies or books a meeting, it logs automatically in Salesforce or HubSpot.

-Common outbound lead generation strategies
+Outbound lead generation strategies that work

 Cold calling